 If you’d like to use medical marijuana to treat your depression, speak with your doctor.
-If you need to speak to a state certified Colorado Doctor – consider booking an appointment with on of our doctors here.
+If you need to speak to a state-certified Colorado Doctor – consider booking an appointment with one of our doctors here.
 Once you’ve got a plan in place to treat your condition, there are several things you can do to complement your treatment, such as:

 Focus On Your Health:

-Although medical marijuana can help treat your depression, a healthy body can help support strengthening your mind against your depression.
-Eating well, getting enough sleep and exercise can balance hormones and help you cope.
+Although medical marijuana can help treat your depression, a healthy body can help support strengthen your mind against your depression.
+Eating well, getting enough sleep, and exercising can balance hormones and help you cope.

 Keep it simple; a daily walk, cutting out junk food or alcohol.
 Little changes over time can make you feel so much better.

 Stress can make you feel like the whole world is weighing on you, making depression worse.
 Be sure to find a healthy way to manage your stress.
-When using medical marijuana to destress, make sure to learn and test what dose is best for your body.
+When using medical marijuana for stress, make sure to learn and test what dose is best for your body.

 Whether it’s exercise, meditation or talking to someone you trust, be mindful of stress levels when dealing with your depression.